 Type of Schedule Changes

-Our top priority is the safety of students.
+Our top priority is the safety of students and staff.
 When emergency conditions result in school schedule changes, the district will notify families and staff using our phone/email notification system.
 The information below will help you understand the brief notifications you receive.
 Schedule changes apply to all schools and remote learners.

 1. LIMITED BUS TRANSPORTATION